 You can go one size down from these recommendations if you prefer a smaller needle but avoid going several sizes smaller as the needle may slip out of the holes of the fabric as you stitch.
 For example I really like a size 26 needle so I use this on both 14 and 16 count Aida and it's just fine.

 If you use a bigger needle than in the guidelines above you may find it stretches the holes of the fabric.
-That said, I have used a size 26 on 18 count Aida and did not find that it stretched the holes BUT I did find it harder to stitch with the size 26 needle in terms of getting the needle through the holes especially ones with embroidery thread already in them.
-A size 28 needle on 18 count Aida is definitely easier to stitch with.
+That said, I have tried both a size 24 needle on 16 count Aida and a size 26 needle on 18 count Aida and did not find that it stretched the holes BUT I did find it harder to stitch with the size 26 needle in terms of getting the needle through the holes especially ones with embroidery thread already in them.

 It's worth noting that the eye of the needle can be more fragile on smaller needles, especially with size 28 needles and especially if using 2 strands of thread.
 The smaller eye can also increase wear and tear on the thread as you stitch but if you find this a problem and your thread is getting 'fluffy' as you stitch, you can take measures to reduce this such as using shorter lengths.

 When might I want to use a bigger needle?

 If you are stitching with metallic threads then a larger needle, and therefore larger eye, can be easier to thread and it also reduces the friction as the needle and thread passes through the hole which in turn reduces fraying of the thread (head over here for more help on stitching with metallics).

 If you are stitching on perforated paper I definitely wouldn't use a smaller size needle than above because the holes are quite large and the needle very easily drops out when stitching.